 ASTORGA – RABANAL DEL CAMINO

-Berto filling his water bottle just outside Astorga
+Berto filling his water bottle outside Astorga

 On our way to Murias de Rechivaldo

-We could see snow covered mountains in the distance
+Snow covered mountains in the distance

 Albergue La Senda

-The main street through Rabanal
+The main street going through Rabanal

-It was also here that we’ve met our first fellow South African pilgrim, Pieter.
+It was also here that we met our first fellow South African pilgrim, Pieter.
 It was nice to have a conversation in our home language, Afrikaans – with someone else other than to each other!

-We’ve had a nice dinner at the café next to the albergue and went to bed with a feeling of anticipation to walk to La Cruz de Ferro tomorrow.
+We enjoyed a nice dinner at the café next to the albergue and went to bed with a feeling of anticipation to walk to La Cruz de Ferro tomorrow.